 While wax pens are most portable, nectar collectors offer more potency and a much more official setup.
 For veteran smokers, the nectar collector makes having a pen around at all times much less necessary.
 While wax pens are a very convenient and discreet option, they fail to offer the same potency and time efficiency of the nectar collector setup.

 Silicone and glass nectar collectors are both equally popular options that offer their own unique benefits.
-Silicone nectar collectors are comfortable for casual users who are looking for a quick and efficient dabbing option that is much harder to break.
+Standard silicone nectar collectors like this one are best for casual users who are looking for a quick and efficient dabbing option that is much harder to break.
 Glass collectors can offer very cool and creative designs, but are more fragile as a result.
 Here is a quick overview of each type and their unique characteristics:

 Silicone nectar collectors are a very popular option that medicinal and recreational users alike enjoy due to their easy and safe use.
 Silicone pieces can come in the form of the traditional pencil shape all the way to a bulb shape, and everything in between.
 These pieces are designed to be quick and easy to use, and are much harder to break than glass pieces.